writeson/fastapi_presentation/README.md

 This works fine, but I want to change how my application works with the table without changing the `albums` table schema.

 * I don't care for the naming convention used in the Chinook database for column names, and I'll map them to the naming conventions I prefer.
 * In particular, I like to use just `id` for the primary key name.
 The above schema creates a primary key name like this`albums.AlbumId` , which I feel is redundant.
-I prefer this `albums.id`.
+I prefer this, `albums.id`.
 Doing this also lets me recognize foreign keys quickly as they would be in this form for the `albums` table: `albums.artist_id`.

+Here is the Album model definitions:

 ```python
 from typing import Optional, List